 - Would taking a step back in income and perhaps prestige be temporary?

-- If you poured as much time and energy into something you love–into something you believe in–isn’t it possible or even likely you would eventually rise up to a position far ahead of where you are now?
-In addition to being happy.
+- If you poured as much time and energy into something you love–into something you believe in–isn’t it possible or even likely you would eventually rise to a position far ahead of where you are now?
+How much happier and productive would you be then?

 Why do we always assume that a change would be worse?
 Would a smaller house in a less influential neighborhood and a car that isn’t better than your friends’ and neighbors’ cars make you less happy than you are in your current job?